cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 Important Note
 ++++++++++++++

-For CSCI 1302, you are expected to connect to Odin using SSH and the programs desribed in the instructions provided by your instructor.
+For CSCI 1302, you are expected to connect to Odin using SSH, and the programs described in the instructions provided by your instructor.
 While other programs may exist that also allow you to establish an SSH connection to Odin, use of certain programs is explicitly forbidden in CSCI 1302 since they consume large amounts of remote system resources, disrupting other students' use of the system.